cchudzicki-ocw-testing/11.165-fall-2022/content/pages/readings.md

 Victoria Penney. ["Electric Cars Are Better for the Planet and Often Your Budget, Too."](https://www.nytimes.com/interactive/2021/01/15/climate/electric-car-cost.html) *New York Times*, January 15, 2021.

-Andrew J. Hawkins. ["Yes, the New Electric Vehicle Tax Credits are Really Confusing, but We Can Help."](https://www.theverge.com/23310457/inflation-reduction-act-ev-tax-credit-act-explainer-how-to) The Verge, August 17, 2022.
+Andrew J. Hawkins. ["Yes, the New Electric Vehicle Tax Credits are Really Confusing, but We Can Help."](https://www.theverge.com/23310457/inflation-reduction-act-ev-tax-credit-act-explainer-how-to) *The Verge*, August 17, 2022.

 M.J.
 Bradley & Associates. ["Financial Incentives for Electric Vehicles."](https://www.mjbradley.com/toolkit-policy-financialincentives) ERM Group, 2022.